John O'Donnell (radio personality): Music director/program director

+and he did programming 3UZ Melbourne during 1984–85.

 In 1993 Management of Easy Music 3MP created a sister radio station to complement 3MP and called it Magic 693, designed to attract an older demographic.
-John O'Donnell was made Program Manager of this new radio station programming music from the 1940s to the 1960s.
+O'Donnell was made Program Manager of this new radio station programming music from the 1940s to the 1960s.
 At the time 3MP was the number one station in Melbourne appealing to 40- to 54-year-olds.

-Unwittingly Magic 693 became so popular the ratings of sister station 3MP declined dramatically as 3MP's listeners flocked to Magic 693, beginning the demise of 3MP.

-John programmed Sydney's Christian Music Station Hope 1032 from 2000 to 2014 and Inspire Digital Sydney's Digital Christian Station from 2010 to 2014.
+O'Donnell programmed Sydney's Christian Music Station Hope 1032 from 2000 to 2014 and Inspire Digital Sydney's Digital Christian Station from 2010 to 2014.